Publishing research

 If you have been receiving research funding from one of the Plan S signatories, any scientific publications must be published in open access immediately, without embargo.
 Read how to comply with the conditions of Plan S.

-The Radboud Repository and the Radboud Data Repository are digital storage places where you can publish or archive your research data and findings so that other people can also see them.
+The Radboud Repository is a digital storage place where you can publish your research findings so that other people can also see them.

 Read moreCopyright for researchers